Boimb/gladys-tradfri/README.md

 # [WIP]gladys-tradfri

 ## Description
-Control IKEA Tradfri devices through Gladys
+Control IKEA Tradfri devices through Gladys.

+*This module interacts with the TRADFRI Gateway.
+You need to have your devices associated with it before install.*

 ## Installation